Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 ##### End-to-End Checksums

-Checksums are fixed-size codes generated from larger data using simple hash functions. a consistent hash function is used that will generate the same checksum given the same data.
-Errors are detected by re-computing segment check-sum and comparing it to the provided value.
+Checksums are fixed-size code created by a hash function.
+These hash function will always give us the same output if input the same thing.
+This allows use to check if after receiving the data our data hasn't been changed in transit.
+We do this by re-computing the hash and checking if it is the same.
 It is highly unlikely that a packet could be corrupted and still match the provided checksum.

+These checksum are also used by the datalink layer after each hop. protecting all hops between routers.

 Each individual link is secure, so why isn't our end-to-end connection secure?
 Because packets can be corrupted within a malfunctioning router.